byemaxx/MetaX/Docs/MetaX_Cookbook.md

 - **Occam's Razor**, **Anti-Razor** and **Rank:** Methods available for inferring shared peptides.
   - Razor:
     1. Build a minimal set of proteins to cover all peptides.
-    2. For each peptide, choose the protein which has most peptides (if multiple proteins have the same number of peptides, share intensity to them).
+    2. For each peptide, choose the protein with the most peptides (if multiple proteins have the same number of peptides, share intensity to them).
   - Anti-Razor:
-    - All proteins are shared the intensity of each peptide.
+    - All proteins share the intensity of each peptide.
   - Rank:
     1. Build the rank of proteins.
     2. Choose the protein with a higher rank for the shared peptide.

     - **Methods to Build Protein Rank:**
       - unique_counts: Use the counts of proteins inferred by unique peptides.
       - all_count: Use the counts of all proteins.
       - unique_intensity: Use the intensity of proteins inferred by unique peptides.
       - shared_intensity: Use the intensity divided by the number of shared peptides for each protein.

 ### Data preprocessing